Visual and Communication Arts Careers

 EMU students have remarkable opportunities for professional networking, internships, and media exposure.

 VaCa student work in photography, digital media, art and videography has received attention from national and international media.
 The Washington Post covered our class documentary on the Kurdish community in Harrisonburg, and the BBC ran student photos from the documentary on their website.

 Matthew Gillis, a photography major, interned for National Geographic Adventure in New York City, the D.C.
 United soccer team and Oregon’s Statesman Journal.
-He was the winner of the Associated Press Photo of the Month for October 2009.
+He was the winner of an Associated Press Photo of the Month.

-Steven Stauffer submitted his photography portfolio from the Advanced Black and White Photography class to the Festival of the Photograph and was awarded a scholarship to study with National Geographic photographer Bill Allard for a week.
-Steven’s work was shown at the Paramount Theater in Charlottesville to an international audience that included some of the most talented and best known photographers in the world.
+Steven Stauffer submitted his class photography portfolio to the Festival of the Photograph and was awarded a scholarship to study with National Geographic photographer Bill Allard for a week.
+Steven’s work was shown at the Paramount Theater in Charlottesville to an international audiencethat included some of the best known photographers in the world.

 Art major Kari Martin’s work was exhibited in three shows in the region during her senior year, and her paintings were selected for a consortium student show at Bridgewater College.
 They were also the only student works accepted into an invitational show, “Red” at the Smith House Gallery.
 Additionally, Kari won an award for one of the paintings in the nearby Artful Dodger’s first juried show.

 Our graduates are bringing their Visual and Communication Arts training to a variety of vocations.